 Applications for one or two-year collaborative research projects are due Tuesday, July 6, 2021 by 12:00 noon.
 Late applications are not accepted, no exceptions.
-Decisions will be communicated by August 1, 2018.
+Decisions will be communicated by early August each year.
 Project funding applications require sign-off support from the PIs appointing unit(s) Chair/Director/Associate Dean/Dean depending on the faculty member’s school/college and position.

-Funded teams will be required to present an “in-progress” discussion and/report of their project each year of funding support.
+Funded teams will be required to present an “in-progress” report of their project each year of funding support.
 The presentation/report should consist of goals, plans, what has been accomplished to date, what has worked, what hasn’t worked, and the collaborative process.
 The discussion is aimed at those who are interested in the research project itself and/or collaboration in humanities research, especially those who may be contemplating applying for funding at some point in the future.
 All team members will also be required to attend workshops, programs or meetings organized by the Collaboratory (no more than 4 in total per year).

-We suggest you use Word to write the narrative (questions 2 – 8) and ensure the word count is correct and then save as a PDF.
-The Project Application Cover is required to be completed and includes space for the project title, abstract, other information requested in question #1, and a section for sign-off support of the PI’s involvement in the project (due to the annual course release).
+We suggest you use MS Word to write the narrative (questions 2 – 8) and ensure the word count is correct and then save as a PDF.
+The Project Grant Application Cover Sheet is required and includes question #1 below (project title, abstract, collaborator info) and and a section for sign-off support of the PI(s) involved in the project (due to the annual course release).
 If there are different PIs in years 1 and 2, indicate each name on the lines indicated and obtain all of the appropriate signatures.
-The Budget Worksheet is required as well as a short CV for each faculty member involved in the project.
-It would be most appreciated if the the the two forms, the narrative and the CV’s were combined together in to one PDF submission (application cover, narrative, budget worksheet, CV’s).
-The proposal with the cover and budget must be submitted in ONE email to firstname.lastname@example.org by July 6, 2021 at 12:00 noon.
+The Budget Worksheet is required as well as a short form CV for each faculty member involved in the project.
+Combine the narrative and the CVs in one PDF, submit that PDF with the application cover PDF and the budget worksheet (excel) in one email and submit to firstname.lastname@example.org by July 6, 2021 at 12:00 noon.
 Each submission should have three attachments in the email.
 Late applications will not be accepted.